The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

   - date: 2022-09-24T23:54:18.906Z
     message: Removed outdated content until guide is reworked and new info added.
 ---
-# Introduction to Gunbreaker
+# Gunbreaker Rotation Guide

-### Authors
+#### Authors
 **Krom Ulus** | Adamantoise (Aether) | krom#7427\
 **Azazel Raine** | Balmung (Crystal) | Azazel#1000

 - - -

+## Playstyle and Core Concepts

+- - -

 Gunbreaker is a higher APM job with a focus on building and spending cartridges to deal very high damage inside of tight burst windows.
 This guide will introduce the relevant actions, gauge usage, and priority system to manage your rotation.

-If you have any questions or comments please feel free to reach out in The Balance in either **\#gnb_lounge** or **\#gnb_questions** and ask about anything.

-## Rotation

-- - -

 The rotation is a builder-spender rotation focused on maximizing damage inside the personal 20% damage buff, **No Mercy**, every 60 seconds.